🌙

 Who is Nick Szabo?

 One of the most influential computer scientists of all time, Nick Szabo is an American polymath with expertise in economics, libertarianism, cryptography, programming, law, and science.
-Szabo's friend, Donald McIntyre, describes Szabo as a "quiet master of cryptocurrency" and says that his works are:
+Szabo's friend, Donald McIntyre, describes Szabo as a "quiet master of cryptocurrency" and states:

-"comparable to Einstein, Heisenberg, Bohr, Born, and Schrödinger."
+"I think his work and insights are comparable to Einstein, Heisenberg, Bohr, Born, and Schrödinger..."

-In 1989, Szabo earned a bachelor's degree in computer science at the University of Washington, then later returned to California (his birthplace), becoming more involved in extropianism (futurology).
-Along with fellow extropians Wei Dai and Hal Finney, he joined the cypherpunk movement in the early 1990s due to the overlapping libertarian ideas with extropianism.
+In 1989, Szabo earned a bachelor's degree in computer science at the University of Washington, later returning to California (his birthplace), where he became more involved in extropy (futurology).
+Along with fellow extropians Wei Dai and Hal Finney, he joined the Cypherpunk movement in the early 1990s due to the overlapping libertarian ideas of extropianism.

-Cypherpunks are computer programmers who put the power of privacy and secure communication back into the hands of the public through open source software.
-A leading voice in the movement, Szabo played a crucial role in hosting real life cypherpunk gatherings alongside Hal Finney, whose early involvement helped shape Bitcoin's future direction.
+A leading voice in the movement, Szabo played an important role in hosting real-life Cypherpunk gatherings alongside Hal Finney, whose early involvement helped shape Bitcoin's future direction.

 The most ambitious cypherpunk

 Szabo's groundbreaking 2001 paper, "Trusted Third Parties are Security Holes," laid out the foundational arguments behind distributed networks functioning without trusted intermediaries.
-This influential work continues to shape the thinking of Bitcoin advocates across the world.
+This influential work shapes the thinking of many Bitcoin advocates across the world.

 Szabo has an impressive blog known as Unenumerated, where he displays his expertise.
 He decided to publish Bit gold in 2005 after Hal Finney encouraged him to.

-In a 2005 blog post, "Antiques, Time, Gold and Bit gold," Szabo quintessentially stated:
+In a 2005 blog post, "Antiques, Time, Gold and Bit gold," Szabo passionately stated:

 "There are some problems involved with implementing unforgeable costliness on a computer.
 If such problems can be overcome, we can achieve bit gold.
 This would be the first online currency based on highly distributed trust and unforgeable costliness rather than trust in a single entity and traditional accounting controls.
 Hal Finney has implemented a variant of bit gold based on a tamper-evident computer plug-in card, for which remote users can verify what code is running on the card."

-This passage shows that Szabo, as early as 2005, believed his Bit gold design was likely going to be the first secure, P2P online currency.
+This passage shows Szabo's dream of Bit gold being the first P2P, decentralized online currency.
 It also demonstrates that Hal Finney's RPOW was one of Szabo's key inspirations.

-Additionally, in Szabo's 2011 blog post titled, "Bitcoin What Took Ye So Long," he equates the early ideas of Bitcoin to Bit gold:
+Additionally, in a famous 2011 blog post titled, "Bitcoin What Took Ye So Long," Szabo equates the early ideas of Bitcoin to Bit gold:

 "The short answer about why [Bitcoin] took so long is that the bit gold/Bitcoin ideas were nowhere remotely close to being as obvious [as] gwern suggests."

-For context, Gwern is another Satoshi researcher.
-The timing of Szabo's blog post is compelling.
-May 2011 was reportedly the same month Satoshi sent has last emails to core developers; according to Nathaniel Popper, a former New York Times journalist, who described this in an extensive 2015 article about Szabo being the likeliest Satoshi candidate:
+For context, Gwern is a Satoshi researcher and programmer.
+The timing of Szabo's blog post is fascinating.
+May 2011 was the same month Satoshi sent has last emails to core developers — according to Nathaniel Popper, a former New York Times journalist, who described this in a 2015 article about Szabo being the likeliest candidate:

 Szabo asked for Bit gold contributors 6 months before the whitepaper

-In the months leading up to Bitcoin's public release, Szabo penned a blog post titled "Bit gold Markets" where he clarified aspects of the design and possible improvements.
+In the months leading up to Bitcoin's release, Szabo penned an important blog post titled "Bit gold Markets" where he clarified the design.
 The date and URL are mismatching because Szabo later backdated the blog post for it to appear after the publication of the Bitcoin whitepaper (listed as December 27th on the new version).

 Interestingly, he wrote in the comments: